 The NEURO CALL Team

-The a NEURO CALL team is available within working hours till October 2016 and then 24/7 thereafter.
+The NEURO CALL team is available within working hours till October 2016 and then 24/7 thereafter.
 The roster of personnel is available to relevant hospital staff.
 The workforce that should receive simultaneous notification of a Neuro Call via pager is listed below.

 Stroke Medical Consultant – Consultant support is mandatory for all CVA Call patients.
 A Neurologist or Physician or ICU Consultant with expertise in the management of complex stroke patients is considered appropriate.
 On site presence is preferable but not mandatory.